North Pyongan Province

 North Pyongan Province (also spelled North P'yŏngan; Korean: 평안북도; MR: Phyŏnganbukto; [pʰjʌŋanbuk̚t͈o]) is a western province of North Korea.
 The province was formed in 1896 from the northern half of the former P'yŏng'an Province, remained a province of Korea until 1945, then became a province of North Korea.
 Its capital is Sinŭiju.
 In 2002, Sinŭiju Special Administrative Region—near the city of Sinuiju—was established as a separately governed Special Administrative Region.

 Geography

 The Yalu River forms the northern border with China's Liaoning province.
-The province is also bordered on the east by Chagang Province and on the south by South Pyong'an Province.
+The province is also bordered to the east by Chagang Province and to the south by South Pyong'an Province.
 The Sinŭiju Special Administrative Region is located in the western corner of the province, and was created as an administrative entity separate from North Pyongan in 2002.
-North Pyongan is bounded by water on the west with the Korea Bay and the Yellow Sea.
+North Pyongan is surrounded by water to the west with the Korea Bay and the Yellow Sea.